mspncp/gosu-wiki/To Do.md

   * Gosu Image from CGImage constructor?
 ## Gosu CI/Usability
   * More front page content
+    * Make a three-col layout: zen / Ruby / C++
     * UTF8 Support for PotD texts (see Florian Gro\_ß\_)
-    * Show version on libgosu.org front page
+    * Show current version on libgosu.org front page
     * Create a dynamic screenshot page for all the topics in the Showcase
     * Put tmbundle on front page
     * Link to benkos example & Chingu regarding states